Managing Configuration Comments on IOS XR

 Introduction

-Recently, I had to configure an ASR9K from scratch, starting from a set of configuration lines taken from another device.
-During the configuration process, I realized that, unlike IOS XE, IOS XR allows comments to be included directly alongside configuration commands.
-In IOS XE, it is well known that comments cannot be saved within the running configuration.
-When comments are inserted using the ! character, they are not stored in NVRAM or in the active copy of the configuration file.
-As a result, comments do not appear when displaying the active configuration using the show running-config command.
+Recently, I configured an ASR9K from scratch using configuration lines from another device.
+Unlike IOS XE, IOS XR allows comments to be included directly alongside configuration commands.
+In IOS XE, comments cannot be saved within the running configuration.
+Using the ! character, comments are not stored in NVRAM or in the active configuration file, and do not appear when executing show running-config command.
 The situation is different with IOS XR.
 On this platform, it is possible to include comments directly within the configuration.
 These comments are stored together with the rest of the configuration, making them visible in the output of commands such as show running-config.

 How to Insert a Comment in IOS XR

-Therefore, the special character used to insert a comment within the configuration, and thus before executing the usual commit operation to save it, is the ! character.
-The comment is then associated with the configuration command that follows.
+To insert a comment in the configuration, use the ! character before committing the changes.
+The comment is associated with the configuration command that follows.
 A simple example is shown below, based on the following topology.

 A simple OSPF adjacency in Area 0 has been configured between the two PEs.
 PE-TEST-1 advertises the network 1.1.1.1/32 (which corresponds to the IP address assigned to the local Loopback 0 interface) to PE-TEST-2.
 Below is the configuration of PE-TEST-1.